CubedBuddies/Mafia/README.md

 - [ ] Bounties
 - [ ] Voice

-The core-flow walkthrough is as shown:
+The core-flow walkthrough is as shown: <br />
 <img src='coreflow.gif' />